 Federal legislation, including the Sarbanes-Oxley Act of 2002, has resulted in the adoption of various corporate governance measures designed to promote the integrity of the corporate management and the securities markets.
 Some of these measures have been adopted in response to legal requirements.
 Others have been adopted by companies in response to the requirements of national securities exchanges, such as the NYSE or the NASDAQ Stock Market, on which their securities are listed.
 Among the corporate governance measures that are required under the rules of national securities exchanges are those that address board of directors' independence, audit committee oversight, and the adoption of a code of ethics.
 We have not yet adopted any of these other corporate governance measures and since our securities are not yet listed on a national securities exchange, we are not required to do so.
-Our Board of Directors is comprised of two individuals, both of whom are also our executive officers.
+Our Board of Directors is comprised of three individuals, all of whom are also our executive officers.
 As a result, we do not have independent directors on our Board of Directors.

 We have not adopted corporate governance measures such as an audit or other independent committee of our board of directors, as we presently do not have independent directors on our board.
 If we expand our board membership in future periods to include additional independent directors, we may seek to establish an audit and other committee of our board of directors.
 It is possible that if our Board of Directors included independent directors and if we were to adopt some or all of these corporate governance measures, stockholders would benefit from somewhat greater assurance that internal corporate decisions were being made by disinterested directors and that policies had been implemented to define responsible conduct.
-For example, at present in the absence of audit, nominating and compensation committees comprised of at least a majority of independent directors, decisions concerning matters such as compensation packages or employment contracts to our senior officers are made by a majority of directors who have an interest in the outcome of the matters being decided.
+For example, at present in the absence of audit, nominating and compensation committees comprised of at least a majority of directors who have an interest in the outcome of the matters being decided.